There are few development fields more challenging than operating system (OS) development. It is the “great pinnacle of programming.”

 - Practice computer programming

-OS development isn’t like web development.
+Operating system development isn’t like web development.
 It isn’t something you can jump into and learn as you go.
 You need to develop a solid foundation before moving on to other topics.

 Here are some resources to get you started:

-- The x86 Assembly Guide is a great place to start learning assembly language.
+- The x86 Assembly Guide is a great place to start learning assembly code.
 This short document provides a brief overview of x86 and will set the stage for the more advanced resources you’ll be moving on to next.

 - Programming from the Ground Up by Jonathan Bartlett is one of the defining books in this field.
 This book uses assembly language as the basis for learning CS and programming.
 This resource is also available from the Internet Archive.